 We now appealing to your generosity towards this meaningful initiative.
 Your support will be critical in allowing us to fulfill Professor De Meyer’s vision to have 100% of SMU students embark on at least one global experience before graduating.

-We hope to officially establish this fund by mid 2020 so that we can formally announce the gift and your kind contribution in conjunction with SMU’s 20th anniversary celebrations this year.
+We hope to officially establish this fund by late 2020 so that we can formally announce the gift and your kind contribution in conjunction with SMU’s 20th anniversary celebrations this year.

 A fund to allow financially-needy undergraduate students to experience and interact with the world beyond Singapore – through overseas engagements and international learning opportunities, where students can immerse themselves both culturally and academically in a new environment for a fresh learning experience.